kavia-common/kaviya-kids-learning-hub-263928-263937/kaviya_database/db_visualizer/README.md

-# Simple DB Viewer
+# Simple DB Viewer (Manual Use Only)

 Small Express server to view tables/collections across Postgres, MySQL, SQLite, and MongoDB.

+Important:
+- This viewer is NOT started automatically by the kaviya_database container.
+- Do NOT wire this into container startup or health checks.
+It is for manual/local debugging only.

 How to run:
 - Optionally configure Mongo via .env: see .env.example
 - Or source env files produced by startup.sh: `source mongodb.env`
-- Install dependencies:
+- Install dependencies FIRST (required):
-  - Install once: `npm install --no-audit --no-fund`
+  - `npm ci` (preferred) or `npm install --no-audit --no-fund`
+- Start:
-  - Start: `npm run start`
+  - `npm run start`
+- Dev (auto-reload):
-  - Dev (auto-reload): `npm run dev`
+  - `npm run dev`

 What changed (stability fixes):
 - Pinned express to 4.18.3 to avoid intermittent `./lib/express` resolution errors.
 - Removed prestart install loops; start is now a simple `node server.js`.
-- Added postinstall sanity check that logs the installed Express version.
-- Added .npmrc to disable audit/fund prompts and avoid workspace/lock-only flags interfering with CI.
+- Added .npmrc recommendation to disable audit/fund prompts and avoid workspace/lock-only flags interfering with CI.

 Health:
 - GET /health -> { status: "ok", service: "simple-db-viewer", express: "4.18.3" }